Annotation Appearance in Blazor Diagram Component

-The diagram allows you to set size for annotations by using the Height and Width properties.
-The default value of the Width and Height properties is 0, and it takes the node or connector size as default.
-The following code example shows how the annotation size is customized.
+The annotation size can be customized using the Height and Width properties.
+By default, the Width and Height properties are 0, which means the annotation inherits the size of its parent node or connector.
+The following code example demonstrates how to customize the annotation size.

 @using Syncfusion.Blazor.Diagram